charles-forsyth/deep-research/README.md

 *   **🚀 Autonomous Deep Research:** Powered by Gemini 3 Pro, it plans, searches, reads, and synthesizes complex topics.
 *   **📂 Smart Context Ingestion:** Instantly analyze local PDFs, text files, or folders.
 The tool handles cloud upload/cleanup automatically.
 *   **💾 Structured Data Export:** Save reports directly to JSON or CSV files with automatic schema enforcement (`--output`).
+*   **🗄️ Session History:** Automatically saves your research history to a local database.
+List past tasks and retrieve old reports instantly.
 *   **⚡ Real-Time Streaming:** Watch the agent's "Thought Process" in real-time as it navigates the web.
 *   **🛡️ Robust & Resilient:** Auto-resumes sessions if the network drops.
 *   **💬 Interactive Follow-ups:** Chat with the finished report to ask clarifying questions.